NeuroDevCo/pymbrola/README.md

 ## Requirements

 - Python 3.8+
 - [MBROLA binary](https://github.com/numediart/MBROLA) installed and available in your system path, or via WSL for Windows users.
+To install MBROLA in your UBUNTU or WSL instance, run the [mbrola/install.sh] script.
+A [Docker image](https://hub.docker.com/repository/docker/gongcastro/mbrola/general) of Ubuntu 22.04 with a ready-to-go installation of MBROLA is available, for convenience.
 - MBROLA voices (e.g., `it4`) must be installed at `/usr/share/mbrola/<voice>/<voice>`.

 ## Installation